Possible bite intensity is 30%, suggesting quiet fishing conditions.

 Fishing Locations & Local Conditions

 Today's Bass Coast fishing forecast is based on the current solunar and weather signals.
-West-northwest winds can remain productive, though warmth may affect shallow water.
-Drizzle may slightly improve feeding.
-Especially during solunar bite periods.
+Persistent drizzle; your comfort may be reduced at times.

 Updated